Q: What is AWS Snowball?

-No. Snowball Edge devices are designed to be requested and used within a single AWS region.
-It may not be requested from one region and returned to another.
-Snowball Edge devices used for imports or exports from an AWS region in the EU may be used with any of the 28 EU countries.
+No. Snowball Edge devices are designed to be requested and used within a single AWS Region.
+The device may not be requested from one Region and returned to another.
+Snowball Edge devices used for imports or exports from an AWS Region in the EU may be used with any of the other EU countries.
 Check the Regional Service Availability pages for the latest information.

 Q: Does Snowball Edge encrypt my data?

 Snowball Edge encrypts all data with 256-bit encryption.
 You manage your encryption keys by using the AWS Key Management Service (AWS KMS).
 Your keys are never stored on the device and all memory is erased when it is disconnected and returned to AWS.

 Q: How does Snowball Edge physically secure my data?

 In addition to using a tamper-resistant enclosure, Snowball Edge uses industry-standard Trusted Platform Modules (TPM) designed to detect any unauthorized modifications to the hardware, firmware, or software.
 AWS visually and cryptographically inspects every device for any signs of tampering and to verify that no changes were detected by the TPM.